ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 Each expression has one and only one type.

-Because of type inference you will rarely if ever need to explicitly write down the type of your functions.
+OCaml works out types automatically so you will rarely if ever need to explicitly write down the type of your functions.
 However, OCaml often prints out what it infers are the types of your functions, so you need to know the syntax.
 For a function `f` which takes arguments `arg1`, `arg2`, ... `argn`, and returns type `rettype`, the compiler will print:

 ```ocaml
 f : arg1 -> arg2 -> ... -> argn -> rettype
 ```

 The arrow syntax looks strange now but later you'll see why it was chosen.
-For now I'll just give you some examples.

-Our function `average` which takes two floats and returns a float has
+Our function `average` which takes two floats and returns a float has type:
-type:

 ```ocaml
 average : float -> float -> float